 The relatively cool, wet Summer we’ve been experiencing has made for ideal conditions to come across this woodland salamander and I’ve seen a few over the past several weeks.
 This attractive amphibian is black with a scattering of small silvery-white flecks all over it.
 The amount of flecking can vary among individuals; flecks may be absent on some and plentiful on others.

-The Slimy Salamander has an extensive range throughout the eastern and central United States.
+The Northern Slimy Salamander is found throughout much of the northeastern United States.
 Though slender, it is relatively long, reaching total lengths of over 7 inches.
 It likes to hide under rotting logs or in stumps.
 Although entirely land-dwelling, it needs a damp habitat.
 It is a lungless salamander, so wet conditions are essential, because it breathes through its moist skin.

 Third Eye Herp